natalieparellano/natalieparellano.github.io/_posts/2016-2-9-braintree-payments.md

 </script>
 {% endhighlight %}

-When a user clicks "submit" on the form, the information they have provided in the drop-in container is sent to Braintree's servers.
-Upon successful authentication, a "payment method <a href="https://en.wikipedia.org/wiki/Cryptographic_nonce" target="_blank">nonce</a>" is returned as an argument to the `onPaymentMethodReceived` callback.
-At this point, no data has been sent to the application server.
+What does this do?
+When a user views the page, embedded within the form will be a "drop-in" container with inputs for payment details - in the case of my application, credit card information.
+When the user clicks the "submit" button, the information they have provided in the drop-in container is sent to Braintree's servers, where Braintree will determine if the information is valid (such as by consulting with the credit card networks - or, if paying by PayPal, by validating the user's login credentials).

+If everything checks out, Braintree returns a "payment method <a href="https://en.wikipedia.org/wiki/Cryptographic_nonce" target="_blank">nonce</a>" as an argument to the `onPaymentMethodReceived` callback.

-Obtaining a nonce gives a "green light" for a transaction - but no sale is created until we submit the nonce back to Braintree.
-Having this intermediary step is great for being able to perform final checks - such as inventory control.
-If everything looks good, we can proceed to the next step.
+This is like getting a "green light" for a transaction - but a transaction isn't actually initiated until we submit the nonce back to Braintree along with essential details such as how much we want to charge the user.

-Just a note - you'll notice that the `onPaymentMethodReceived` callback performs two actions - it appends the nonce as a hidden field on the form, and clicks submit on the form.
-As per Braintree's documentation, these steps shouldn't be necessary - they should happen automatically if no callback is defined.
+Just a note - you'll notice that the `onPaymentMethodReceived` callback performs two actions - it appends the nonce as a hidden input to the form, and submits the form (finally) to the application's server.
+As per Braintree's documentation, these things should happen automatically if no callback is defined.
 However I couldn't get it to work without the manual specification (if anyone can see what I'm doing wrong, please share!).

 ### (6) Complete the sale

-Since `payment_method_nonce` is a hidden input to the form, it can be parsed from the parameters to `create` and passed back to Braintree via the API.
+Since `payment_method_nonce` is a hidden input to the form, it can be parsed from the parameters to `create`.

 In the controller: